MorrisTheGamer/Communication-Server/README.md

 # Communication-Server
-This is a communication server that communicates between different Discord Channels and a bot called MiiChat
+This is a communication server that communicates between different Discord Channels and a bot called MiiCord and the 3DS Client